 Angelina Te

-Angelina, is an inspirational change-maker from a low-income, Cambodian-immigrant family.
+Angelina is an inspirational change-maker from a low-income, Cambodian-immigrant family.
 Growing up in North Long Beach, California, Angelina defied the oppressive ideals expected of her while uplifting others in her community.
 Angelina has written a book, Raw Poems from a Teenage Girl, which is about her experiences growing up in a marginalized community and how that impacted her adolescence.
-Angelina dedicates herself to empowering others; recently, has interned at the first-ever suicide prevention center, Didi Hirsch.

 Angelina's main inspiration is her community.
 Growing up in a marginalized area with a single mother, Angelina seldom received much guidance.
 Living in a garage, taking care of the neighborhood kids at 8 years old, she eventually found a place of warmth and acceptance with those in her community.
-Despite the negativity around her as she grew up, she was raised to empower and uplift others despite their backgrounds, like the ones who’ve accepted her.
+Despite the negativity around her, she was raised to empower and uplift others despite their backgrounds, like the ones who’ve accepted her.